 You need to hold them "at planned intervals" - typically at least once per year, and it's essential that top management be involved.
 "Top management" are the people who set the direction for the business, delgate authority, and decide where resources are allocated - a CEO, owner, director, department heads, etc..
 Once a year can be considered a minimum, and some topics are much better reviewed more often.

-The agenda should include a review of:
+The management review meeting agenda should include a review of:

 - internal and external audit findings and reports